How Do I Run for the Madison Common Council?Spring 2021 Elections: April 6, 2021

 How to Get on the Ballot

-As a candidate for office, Ballot Access can help you learn about the election, important dates, campaign finance requirements, necessary forms, and more.Ballot Access
+Learn about the election, important dates, campaign finance requirements, necessary forms, and more.Running for Local Office

 Learn More About City Government